unosec/project/ProjectProposal.md

 -
 Nextcloud is licensed using the [GNU Affero General Public License v3.0 (AGPL-3.0)](https://www.gnu.org/licenses/agpl-3.0.en.html) license.
 This is a "copyleft" license and requires making the complete source code of any derivative works or modifications available.
 All copyright and license notices must be preserved.
 Any contributors must also grant patent rights.
 In summary, this is a strong or restrictive license as opposed to other permissive licenses.

-Nextcloud provides a contributor [Code of Conduct](https://nextcloud.com/contribute/code-of-conduct/) and {guidelines for contributing](https://github.com/nextcloud/server/blob/master/.github/CONTRIBUTING.md).
+Nextcloud provides a contributor [Code of Conduct](https://nextcloud.com/contribute/code-of-conduct/) and [guidelines for contributing](https://github.com/nextcloud/server/blob/master/.github/CONTRIBUTING.md).
 To note, any potential security bugs should be reported using the [Nextcloud HackerOne page](https://hackerone.com/nextcloud) instead of filing an issue in the bug tracker.

 ---
 Security History